TimothyNguyen/TimothyNguyen/README.md

 ### Hi there 👋
 - 🔭 I’m currently a junior at UMass Amherst studying Computer Science and Statistics.
 - 🌱 I’m currently learning a lot of things.
-I'm taking six courses this semester: Algorithms for Data Science, Natural Language Processing, Artificial Intelligence, Databases, Applications of Linear Algebra, and an independent study.
+I'm taking six courses this semester: Information Retrieval, Networking, Scalable Web Systems, Software Entrepreneurship, Data Visualization, and Regression Analysis.
 I'm also looking to improve my skills in web technologies such as React.js, Node.js, Angular.js, etc...
 - 👯 I’m looking to collaborate on new BUILD Projects.
 If you are a non-profit, startup, or organization
-- 🤔 I’m looking for help with finding a fall internship!
+- 🤔 I'll be interning at Dell Technologies for Summer 2021 & MathWorks for Fall 2021.
 - 💬 Ask me about anything!
 - 📫 How to reach me: https://www.linkedin.com/in/timothy-nguyen-414525144/
 - 😄 Pronouns: He/Him/His